Broadcasting an SMS message using HTTP

 You should submit POST requests to the SMS Gateway using application/x-www-form-urlencoding encoding.
 Each parameter/value pair is separated by an "&" character, and must be URL encoded and UTF-8 encoded.

-The "%0A" between each MSISDN is a URL encoded line break.
+The "%0A" between each number is a URL encoded line break.

 Using the correct SMS Gateway account

-Premium Rate SMS Gateway accounts are linked to individual networks.
-If you are planning on sending Premium Rate SMS messages using a broadcast request, you will need to group the MSISDNs by network and send each group through the correct SMS Gateway account for that network.
+Premium Rate SMS Gateway accounts are linked to individual carriers and tariff rates.
+If you are planning on sending Premium Rate SMS messages using a broadcast request, you will need to group the numbers by carrier and send each group through the correct SMS Gateway account for that carrier and tariff.